vipulnaik/diet-exercise-health/notes/health-profile.md

 an interaction with hand gripper exercises, that I [started doing in July 2023](2023-07-29-hand-gripper-exercise.md).

+### Childhood vaccines

+I got the standard set of vaccines as a young child in India.
+Prior to moving to the United States for graduate study, I reviewed my vaccine history and got a few additional vaccines to be compliant with the requirements (including possibly vaccines that I had already gotten as a child but didn't have a record of).
+Details of my childhood vaccines have not yet been updated online, but physical copies of these are available, and I'm planning to digitize the information.

 ### Common cold and sore throat / running nose

 I have had occasional cases of sore throat / running nose, that I